 1. The current metadata API is only fully supported for native holoscan Operators and is not currently supported by operators that wrap a GXF codelet (i.e. inheriting from GXFOperator or created via GXFCodeletOp).
 Aside from GXFCodeletOp, the built-in operators provided under the holoscan::ops namespace are all native operators, so the feature will work with these.
-Currently none of these built-in operators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as app->is_metadata_enabled(true) was set to enable the metadata feature).
+Currently none of these built-in operators add their own metadata, but any metadata received on input ports will automatically be passed on to their output ports (as long as app->enable_metadata(false) was not set to disable the metadata feature).